Kelly Slater – Health Tips.

 Ahead of the times with nutrition…

-He has been drinking kombucha, a fermented, probiotic tea for many years and drinks other teas as well as almond and coconut milk based smoothies and fresh pressed juices throughout the day.
+He has been drinking kombucha, a fermented, probiotic tea (read trim down diet club review) for many years and drinks other teas as well as almond and coconut milk based smoothies and fresh pressed juices throughout the day.
 Being a professional athlete, he feels that natural sugars in the form of fruit are an important source of energy and carbohydrates, but he avoids carbs from refined products and junk foods.

 He occasionally has a hot chocolate as a treat or additive free coconut milk based ice cream, sweetened with raw honey and fruit.
 He also says that he makes a mean pancake (Somehow I can’t imagine these would contain wheat flour and processed sugar!)